 “So, for about $2,400 installed on your Piper you can have a pretty-much stall-proof airplane in any configuration.
 How does that sound to you?
 It sounds great to me and I’m looking at them for my Arrow III.”

 You can draw your own conclusions, and certainly you have to plan your upgrades with finances in mind.
-But the recommendation from Cessna owners with VGs has all been positive.
-One member on the COO forum said, “(My) vortex generators make it almost impossible to stall, not to mention being a great safety feature, especially flying in the mountains.”
+But the recommendation from Piper owners with VGs has all been positive.
+One member on the forum said, “(My) vortex generators make it almost impossible to stall, not to mention being a great safety feature, especially flying in the mountains.”